Gary Christenson (mayor): Education

 Gary Christenson is a triple alumnus of Suffolk University.
 He has received a bachelor's degree in political science and business management in 1990 and a master's degree in public administration in 1992.
 In 2003, Gary received his Juris Doctor from the Suffolk University Law School.

 Political career

-Gary's political career began with working for the Massachusetts House Ways and Means committee from 1994-1997.
+Gary's political career began with working for the Massachusetts House Ways and Means committee from 1994 to 1997.
 Reporting to Tom Finneran, he was a budget analyst, revenue director, and special assistant.
 He then worked at the Middlesex County Sheriff's Office where he assumed the role of budget director from 1998 to 2011.
 He managed a $60 million annual budget during his tenure.
 He also worked with other Sheriff's Office managers to ensure the efficient operation of the Middlesex Jail in Cambridge and Middlesex House of Correction in Billerica.
-He achieved national acclaim in Spring 2019 for his habit of picking up trash every day while walking to the office.
+He received online attention in 2019 for his habit of picking up trash every day while walking to the office.